Recreational Marijuana Statistics

 Despite 62% of all Americans supporting either some extent of legalization or complete legalization, marijuana remains illegal at a federal level in the United States.
 According to a recent Pew Research Center survey, 6 in every ten Americans supports cannabis legalization.
 These numbers have more than doubled since the year 2000.
 At that time, only about 31% supported legalization efforts.

-When it comes to cannabis, there is a lot of hair-splitting, so to speak, as the population argues over all the tedious, little discrepancies regarding the herb.
+When it comes to cannabis SEO agency, there is a lot of hair-splitting, so to speak, as the population argues over all the tedious, little discrepancies regarding the herb.
 Some people support legalization only as long as it is strictly available for medical purposes.
 Others support the mere decriminalization of marijuana, while there is a portion that also supports full legalization, including both medical and recreational marijuana.

 Regardless, an overwhelming number of states have accepted some sort of legalization of marijuana, and as legalization spreads throughout the country, support tends to increase.
 So far, ten states and Washington D.C. have legalized marijuana for recreational purposes, including Colorado, Washington, Michigan, Nevada, Oregan, Vermont, Massachusetts, and more.
 Over half of the United States have already legalized marijuana for medical purposes.
 Even Guam and Puerto Rico have made cannabis legal, albeit medically including Maryland.